contiki-os/contiki/core/net/mac/tsch/README.md

 * `tsch-rpl.[ch]`: used for TSCH+RPL networks, to align TSCH and RPL states (preferred parent -> time source, rank -> join priority) as defined in the 6TiSCH minimal configuration.
 * `tsch-log.[ch]`: logging system for TSCH, including delayed messages for logging from slot operation interrupt.

+Orchestra is implemented in:
+* `apps/orchestra`: see `apps/orchestra/README.md` for more information.

 ## Using TSCH